Deepthi-AJ/oneAPI-CodeMaven_PrototypePhase/README.md

 The theme is focused on leveraging technology to create solutions that can be easily scalable, affordable, and accessible to everyone, regardless of their background or circumstances.

 More detailed experience through the development of this project can be found in this [article](https://medium.com/@deepthiaj/my-experience-using-the-intel-oneapi-ai-toolkit-in-developing-an-efficient-ecg-application-for-9679763aa167).
-To know more about the Intel oneAPI toolkit features leveraged in the web application developed using Streamlit can be found [here](https://medium.com/@deepthiaj/streamlit-and-intel-oneapi-support-unleashing-the-power-of-interactive-data-visualization-and-61bbabe7f417).
+The [web application using Streamlit is build upon the performance benefits offered by Intel oneAPI toolkit](https://medium.com/@deepthiaj/streamlit-and-intel-oneapi-support-unleashing-the-power-of-interactive-data-visualization-and-61bbabe7f417).
+The [XGBoost and daal4py models used in the application also leverages the Intel oneAPI](https://medium.com/@deepthiaj/xgboost-vs-daal4py-unleashing-the-power-of-intel-oneapi-in-machine-learning-96b1836051f4) benefits.

 #### About Intel® DevCloud JupyterHub